Netcracker/qubership-opensearch/documentation/installation-guide/amazon/README.md

      }
      ```

-   * Press `Send` button.
+   * Click `Send` button.
 If all necessary grants provided, you get next response:

      ```yaml
      {